entrity/stackedit-computer-vision/papers-read/Detail/Context-Dependent Diffusion Network for Visual Relationship Detection.md

 ### Diffusion Layer

-This graph diffusion mechanism builds a latent representation from the two graphs.
+This graph diffusion mechanism builds a latent object representation from the two graphs.

 ## Related Work